iCliniq Logo

 Welcome back to icliniq.com.

-Yes, we always keep the possibility of cardiac ischemia in such scenarios.
-But, since you mentioned, you have constant squeezing for three weeks which is less likely with cardiac ischemia.
-Also, you said alcohol made it worse, which again favors gastritis and reflux as alcohol strongly induces acid production and it also irritates the mucosa.
-Did you have ECG anytime during chest pain?
-If yes, it should have shown some changes during ongoing pain.
-However, if not, then you should have ECG (electrocardiogram) during pain or may undergo Holter monitoring when the pain is intermittent.
-So from the point you mentioned, gastroesophageal reflux becomes the likely possibility.
-Next thing, was there relief with gastritis treatment?
-Next, do you smoke a lot?
-This can cause damage to lungs and lungs lining which can cause a lot of pain in bilateral chest especially of a pleuritic type like sharp pains increasing on inspiration.
-So overall, I think, you should once more have a trial of antacids like PPI (proton pump inhibitors) and local anesthetic gel-like Mucaine gel and see for relief.
+Yes, we always consider the possibility of cardiac ischemia in such scenarios.
+However, since you mentioned that you have had constant squeezing for three weeks, this is less likely to be related to cardiac ischemia.
+Additionally, you indicated that alcohol made it worse, which again points to gastritis and reflux, as alcohol strongly induces acid production and irritates the mucosa.
+Did you have an ECG (electrocardiogram) at any time during your chest pain?
+If so, it should have shown some changes during the episode.
+If not, you should have an ECG during pain or undergo Holter monitoring when the pain is intermittent.

 Patient's Query